 In 2010, children attending a preschool started coming down with hand, foot, and mouth disease.
 Although this is a common childhood disease, for those of us not familiar with it, hand, foot, and mouth disease is caused by viruses, reports the Centers for Disease Control and Prevention.
 A person infected with one of these viruses is contagious.
-As to the symptoms, the most common are elevated temperature, rashes, and mouth sores.
+The most common symptoms are elevated temperature, rashes, and mouth sores.

 The pathogens that trigger hand, foot, and mouth disease mainly spread by inhalation.
 However, in this preschool, it appeared the virus was also spreading by children touching contaminated surfaces.
-The contaminated surface most frequently touched was the floor where preschoolers spent the bulk of their day.
+The floor where preschoolers spent the bulk of their day was .

 But were the floors the culprit?
 Did touching the floor spread disease?
 School administrators determined that the only way to find out was to conduct a study.
 If the floors were the problem, the administrators could then take appropriate actions to stop the transmission of the disease.

 Once completed, the study revealed many things.
 Staff cleaned floors with string mops and buckets.
 However, the staff did not regularly wash and sanitize the string mops, nor did they change them as frequently as they should be.
 They also did not regularly clean and sanitize mop buckets… Then staff used the same mops and buckets to clean many floor areas in the school.
 The problem here is that if the mop or bucket is contaminated with pathogens, the mopping process can spread those pathogens to other areas.